Skip to main content

 Phase 3: The Hand-Off (Month 4+)

-Freedom.
-Eventually, you will reach a tipping point where your organic leads outpace your paid leads.
-That is the day you cancel the subscription for good.
+• Freedom.
+Eventually, you'll reach a tipping point where your organic leads outpace your paid leads.
+That's the day you cancel the subscription for good.

 Why "Pretty" Isn't Enough: The Technical Advantage

-"But Jacob," you ask, "I built a Wix site three years ago and it never got me a single call.
-Why is this different?"
+"But Jacob," you might ask, "I built a Wix site three years ago and it never got me a single call.
+Why is this any different?"

 Google's #1 priority is user experience.
 If your site takes 6 seconds to load on a phone using 4G data, Google will effectively hide you from search results.
 They don't want to send their users to a slow site.